Riccall Community Primary School – SEND and Inclusion –

 Supporting your child’s educational needs

 As an inclusive school, we cater for a wide range of additional needs.
 Every child is unique and this is something we celebrate!
-My name is Mrs Nicola Wilson and I am the Special Educational Needs and Disabilities Co-ordinator (SENDCo) for Riccall Community Primary School.
+My name is Miss Kelly Sweeting and I am the Special Educational Needs and Disabilities Co-ordinator (SENDCo) for Riccall Community Primary School.
 If you need to contact me regarding the needs of your child, then my email address is:

 Our school SEND policy is updated at least annually to reflect the current needs of our pupils and how we make provision for them.
 The link below will take you to our current policy (updated March 2017):